jawednur/Junk2Clean/README.md

 ## 📝 Notes

+- Multi-page site with hamburger navigation menu
-- The site is fully static with no backend required
+- All pages are static with no backend required
-- Express serves the HTML and static assets
+- Express serves HTML pages and static assets with proper routing
-- All styling and JavaScript are inline in `index.html`
+- All styling and JavaScript are inline in each HTML page
+- Fully SEO optimized with meta tags and structured data
+- Mobile-first responsive design
 - Environment-friendly with minimal dependencies

+## 🎨 Customization

+See `QUICK_START.md` for details on:
+- Updating contact information
+- Changing colors and branding
+- Adding Google Analytics
+- Connecting the contact form

 ## 📞 Support